MongoDB vs. DocumentDB: A Comprehensive Comparison for Choosing the Right NoSQL Database

 1. Overview and Architecture

-MongoDB and DocumentDB are both classified as NoSQL databases, but they differ in their underlying architecture.
 MongoDB is a cross-platform document database that follows a flexible document data model.
 It stores data in BSON (Binary JSON) format, which is a binary representation of JSON-like documents.
 MongoDB utilizes a distributed architecture, with horizontal scalability achieved through sharding, allowing the database to handle large amounts of data and high traffic loads.

-2. Data Model and Querying
+Data Model and MongoDB Query Language

 MongoDB and DocumentDB employ a similar document-based data model, where data is stored in flexible, schema-less documents.
 Both databases support a rich set of data types, including strings, numbers, arrays, and nested objects.